The unique joy of sleeping in a shepherd’s hut bed

 Someone once told me that the concept of ghosts is actually the energy of past lives absorbed into the woodwork of old buildings, and I love that.
 The thought that living things give off an electrical energy much the same as a light bulb, the energy of which has to go somewhere.
 Maybe human energy is absorbed into the fabric of an old building, and into the wooden frame of an old bed.

 A Plankbridge bed

-Most of our shepherd’s hut beds are fixed singles or doubles, avoiding the gimmicky wall beds that hide away in caravans or motor homes.
+Most of our shepherd’s hut beds are fixed singles or doubles, avoiding the gimmickry of wall beds that hide away in caravans or motor homes.
 I much prefer to see an inviting bed all made up and ready to go.
 To be able to jump right in, rather than pulling on straps and levers at bedtime is much more appealing.
 The old ways are the best.
-We did fit a wall bed in a glamping hut once, and the owner sent the hut back to get it removed and replaced with a fixed one.
+However we are exploring the more complex wall bed designs again, and if we can do it in the right subtle way we will.

 A shepherd’s hut provides a separate space to sleep, work and play.
 What more can you need?
 We have delivered some fairly basic huts with just a bed and stove into some incredibly remote and interesting locations.
 I remember delivering one into a fenced enclosure in private woodland surrounded by Australian wallabies – in the home counties of England.
 Another hut was mounted on rubber wheels for easy relocation around a country estate in the Midlands; he commissioned what he thoughtfully called a ‘marriage saver.’
 A comfy double bed, a warm stove, an open mind and an ever-changing view.’